-Add two shapes to the Select both shapes and select Merge Shapes The two merged a from the context menu.
+Add two shapes to the design.

+Select both shapes and select Merge Shapes from the context menu.

 The two shapes are merged as one.

 Insert Cutout

 Adding a cutout removes the cutout shape from the outline if they intersect.

 Once the shape is drawn, select Insert Cutout.
 Select the shape.
 Draw the cutout starting outside the shape.
 Draw 'across' the initial shape and finish.
 The resulting shape is now minus the shape 'cutout'.